t3dotgg/t3-astro/src/content/posts/equinusocio.md

 readMore: true
 ---

 Remember the Material Theme for VS Code?
-It likely just shipped malware, and Mattia Astorino (aka equinusocio) is to blame.
+It is being managed so poorly that the result is indistinguishable from malware, and Mattia Astorino (aka equinusocio) is to blame.

 If you're out of the loop, here's a quick summary: Mattia was a contributor to Material Theme.
 He kind of went insane.
 He started begging for money, and [closed sourced Material Theme in order to start selling a premium version](https://www.youtube.com/watch?v=3wz7YF2as-c).
 Oh - he also started threatening to sue anyone who re-used the colors or name "Material Theme".